 Some people must continue the intravenous feedings for life.

-Drugs such as loperamide and cholestyramine can help reduce diarrhea.
+Medications such as loperamide and cholestyramine can help reduce diarrhea.

 The diagnosis of short bowel syndrome is based on the results of a doctor's evaluation of the person’s prior surgery, symptoms, and results of an examination.

 Immediately after surgery, when diarrhea is typically severe, doctors give intravenous fluids to replace fluid and electrolyte losses and usually also give intravenous feedings.
-These feedings, called TPN, contain all necessary nutrients, including proteins, fats, carbohydrates, vitamins, and minerals.
+These feedings, called total parenteral nutrition Intravenous Feeding Intravenous feeding is used when the digestive tract cannot adequately absorb nutrients, as occurs in severe malabsorption disorders.
+It is also used when the digestive tract must be temporarily... read more (TPN), contain all necessary nutrients, including proteins, fats, carbohydrates, vitamins, and minerals.
 As people recover and their stool output lessens, they are slowly given fluids by mouth.

-People who have had a large amount of small intestine removed (such as those with less than 3 feet [about 1 meter] of remaining jejunum) and those who continue to have excessive fluid and other nutrient losses require TPN for life.
+People who have had a large amount of small intestine removed (such as those with less than 3 feet [about 1 meter] of remaining small intestine) and those who continue to have excessive fluid and other nutrient losses require TPN for life.
 Other people eventually tolerate food by mouth.
 The recommended diet usually has more fat and protein than carbohydrate.
 Small, frequent meals are better than fewer, large ones.

-People who have diarrhea after meals should take antidiarrheal drugs such as loperamide 1 hour before eating.
+People who have diarrhea after meals should take antidiarrheal medications such as loperamide 1 hour before eating.
 Cholestyramine can be taken with meals to reduce diarrhea caused by malabsorption of bile acid.

-Small intestine transplantation is an alternative for people who do not adapt to their short bowel and who cannot tolerate long-term TPN.
+Small intestine transplantation Small Intestine Transplantation Small intestine transplantation is the removal of the small intestine from a recently decreased person and then the transfer of the small intestine, sometimes with other organs, into a person... read more is an alternative for people who do not adapt to their short bowel and who cannot tolerate long-term TPN.